nhsconnect/FHIR-NOO-API/pages/design/build_consent_restful.md

 ---
 **Responses**

-The search results **MAY** return one, two or no instances of the patients National Data Opt-out preferences, depending on search parameters.
-Any instance that is returned **SHALL** have one of the following preferences:
+The search results **MAY** return 1 or zero resource for the patients National Data Opt-out preferences.

-- RESCH - Research Opt-Out
-- PLAN - Planning and Commissioning Opt-Out

 Assuming successful URL submission, there is one possible outcome to a search request: